rkulla/vimogen/README.md

     $ vimogen

-or, if you didn't install vimogen using the directions in this README:
+or, for more verbose output:

-    $ ./vimogen.sh
+    $ vimogen -v

 It will give you a menu of items to choose from: